Standing Tall with SEN by:

 - It can manifest itself in anger - externalising the conflict is much easier than actually acknowledging it.

-Having said that, anxiety is a normal response to stressful events happening around us.
+Yes, anxiety is a normal response to stressful events happening around us.
 It only becomes a problem when we don’t know how to handle it, misread the situation or ignore the signs.
 Here are some useful tips to combat and help reduce anxiety:

 Exercise - studies show that this is an effective way of changing our mood.
 It doesn’t have to be anything intense.
 A silly activity in the comfort of your home will suffice.